 - Having one actor decide to change their answer from the group’s answer to the subject’s answer

 Why Is The Asch Line Study Ethnocentric?
+And Other Criticisms

 One big issue with the Asch line study is that the subjects were all white male college students between the ages of 17 and 25, with a mean age of 20.
 Since the experiment only shows results for this small and specific group of people, it alone cannot be applied to other groups such as women or older men.

-Other Problems with the Asch Line Study
+Experimenter Bias in the Asch Line Study

 Another thing to note is that, at least in the United States, education has evolved with this movement of encouraging free-thinking.
 Teachers today tell students to question everything, and many schools reject ideas of conformity.
 This could once again mean that, if done again today, Asch would have found very different results with this experiment.